-Job Search requires participants to make inquiries to prospective employers.
-Participants may do this; on their own, with one-on-one assistance, or in a group setting.
+Supervised Job Search requires participants who are ready to enter the workforce to make a pre-determined number of inquiries to prospective employers over a specified period.
+Participants may do this on their own, with one-on-one assistance, or in a group setting.
 It is considered a legitimate job search contact when the participant submits a resume or application to an employer or has an interview with a potential employer.
 The job contact must be in an area of work for which the participant is reasonably qualified.

 Job Search Training

 Job Search Training enhances the job readiness of participants by teaching job seeking techniques, increasing job search motivation and boosting self-confidence.
-This component includes occupational assessment, remedial and entry-level job skills training, resume building, interview skills coaching, customized and institutional skill training and self-improvement training.
+This activity includes but is not limited to:

-Vocational Training / Education is designed to improve the employability of participants by providing training in a skill or trade, thereby allowing participants to move directly and promptly into employment.
-This service is typically provided by training institutions that provide a certification or diploma.
+Vocational Training is designed to improve the employability of participants by providing training in a skill or trade for careers in current or emerging employment sectors, typically provided by training institutions that provide an industry-recognized certificate or credential.

 Adult Basic Education or High School Equivalency (HSE)

 Programs that offer academic instruction and education services that increase an individual’s ability to read, write, and speak in English and perform mathematics or other activities necessary for the attainment of a high school diploma or its recognized equivalent; transition to postsecondary education and training; and obtain employment.
 Such programs include Adult Basic Education (ABE), basic literacy, and high school equivalency (GED, TASC, HiSET, or other).